oaregithub/oare_mono/README.md

 In most cases, you will only need to run `yarn start`, but running both `yarn install` and `yarn build` before you begin is a safe way to make sure everything is working properly.

 Once these commands have been run, you'll be able to access the development environment at http://localhost:8080 which should update automatically whenever you make a change to the code.
+If some changes don't seem to be appearing automatically, you may have to re-run the three commands from above to re-build and restart the project.

 ## Make Changes